How to Sew Bra Cups into Dresses- a quick and easy trick to add support to backless dresses.

-I love open back sundresses, but the bra issue is always a problem.
+I love backless dresses, but the bra issue is always a problem.
 I’m small busted so I could get away with going braless, but the thin fabric of most sundresses leaves me feeling over-exposed.
 Today I’m going to show you how to sew bra pads into sundresses.
-No more worrying about finding the perfect backless bra!
+No more worrying about finding the perfect backless bra or dealing with exposed bra straps!
 This technique can also be used on formal dresses and even swimwear (provided that the bust is lined).

 I used these bra pads for this project.
 I was really happy with them!
 They were easy to sew into my dress and they were thick enough to make my the bust opaque.
 Also, they had a nice, natural shape- some of the other sew in bra cups I tried in the past had a more pointed shape.

 This sewing project requires no special skills…you don’t even need a sewing machine.
 If you can sew a button, you can make this alteration!

 KEEP IN TOUCH!
 FOR MORE INSPIRATIONS, TUTORIALS, AND FREE KNITTING PATTERNS, SIGN UP FOR OUR WEEKLY NEWSLETTER: